-The Waldorf Grade School offers a classical education for children in grades one through eight that is richly imbued with the arts.
+The Waldorf Grade School offers a classical education for children in grades one through eight that is greatly enriched with the arts.
 Waldorf education is a carefully structured system, nurturing creativity within the context of intellectual competence and disciplined exploration.
-Waldorf teachers craft their lessons to work with every learning style; kinesthetic, auditory and visual, thus enabling every student to shine.
+Waldorf teachers craft their lessons to work with every learning style, thus enabling every student to shine.
 Our flexible program meets the needs of individual students as they meld into cooperative class groups, advancing together through expanding realms of information and accomplishment.

 An Extraordinary Liberal Arts Curriculum

 This begins with a multicultural literary base, which takes the children through the full sweep of human cultural heritage, as well as the social sciences and geography.
 The stories and history presented in the curriculum closely parallel the development of human consciousness through the ages, beginning in first grade with the classic fairy tales that symbolize the archetypes of pre-literate, oral cultures, moving through myths and sagas of ancient societies to the stuff of history.
 Because Waldorf pedagogy recognizes that grade school students engage most deeply when immersed in richly detailed story, teachers select both primary sources as well as selections from classic literature as their texts.
 Literature spans every continent and culture and includes the stories of legendary exemplars of humanity; the ancient Hebrew people; Norse, Egyptian and Greek myths; Alexander the Great; Joan of Arc; the Renaissance masters; and world revolutions.
 Students are immersed in these cultures and thus gain great appreciation for multicultural diversity around the world.